hm-choi/blind-match/main/README.md

 # Main Server

-The main server is used for acting the rule of the main node.
+The main server is used for acting the role of the main node.
 - The following procedures are supported in this scenario.
   - a.
 When receives the client's HTTP(POST) requests, then it sends the requests to each cluster server.
   - b.
 It receives each response from clusters and then combines each ciphertext in the cluster's HTTP response body as a ciphertext.